 Clock and chimes

-The clock and chimes are working again after almost 2 years out of action.
-We are aware that for some it may take a while to readjust (or, if you are new to Old Hill, get used) to the reinstatement of the chimes.
-We apologise for any broken night's sleep and hope that in time the chimes will prove to be a comfort.
+The clock and chimes began working again in December 2020 after almost 2 years out of action.
+For some it took a while to readjust (or, for those new to Old Hill, get used) to the reinstatement of the chimes.
+As ever, we apologise for any broken night's sleep and hope that in time the chimes will prove to be a comfort.

 Here's why it is significant that the clock and chimes are working again: